-The following are some important action points for scaling innovations for impact on smallholder farmers:
+The following are the important major action points for developing strategies for scaling innovations for impact on smallholder farmers:

-- Innovations have played and will continue to play a significant role in agricultural transformation.
-However, the innovation process involves both multiple stakeholders and the enabling policy environment which need to be paid due attention to ensure impact in the broader national agricultural perspective.
-Agricultural research must move from commodity centric to systems' approach, and all stakeholders (farmers, private sector, NGOs, etc.) be part of the research for innovation continuum.
-Hence, institutional/innovation platforms are essentially needed to encourage much needed scientist-farmer, and public-private partnerships. - In order to achieve an innovation driven agrarian economy, innovation capacity of research and development systems, civil society organizations (CSOs), and especially the farmers need to be developed.
+- Innovations have played and will continue to play a significant role in agricultural transformation globally.
+The innovation process involves multiple stakeholders and right policy environment to scale-out for impact in the broader national agricultural perspective. - Agricultural research must move from commodity centric to systems' approach, and all stakeholders (farmers, private sector, NGOs, etc.) be part of the research and innovation continuum.
+Hence, institutional/ innovation platforms are essentially needed to encourage much needed scientist-farmer, and public-private partnerships. - Inordertoachieveaninnovationdrivenagrarianeconomy,innovationcapacity of research and development systems, civil society organizations (CSOs), and especially the farmers should be developed.
 For this purpose, intensity of public investment will have to be enhanced considerably.
 Also, greater attention would be needed towards capacity development of people responsible for scaling innovations for successful commercialization.

 - There is an urgent need to strengthen existing technology transfer system within NARS (frontline extension, Agri-Business Incubator, Agrinnovate India Ltd.) and establish technology parks as well as transfer systems for commercialization both in ICAR and SAUs.
 Also, it requires placement of adequate manpower, financial resources and freedom to operate.
-Convergence of technology and diversification of extension and other service systems are also critical for outscaling innovations. - The available innovations, including those that are farmer-led, must be assessed for needed validation, refinement and prioritization based on their commercial potential.
-This should also entail identification of right partners for successful ventures.
-Financing, risk management and incentives for outscaling innovation are necessary to encourage potential entrepreneurs. - An Innovation Platform would help accelerate scaling-out innovations and, therefore, an 'Agri-Innovation Board' be established urgently in the Ministry of Agriculture and Farmers Welfare.
-The Board should be headed by an eminent agricultural scientist and membership be drawn from different Ministries, including Finance, Commerce and Industry. - To begin with, the Board must start financing activities to scale-out agricultural innovations.
-This could be under the funding support for innovation (Start-up India, Atal Innovation Scheme), or through a separate funding

-- mechanism such as National Innovation Fund (NIF) initiated by the Council of Scientific and Industrial Research (CSIR). - Concerned ICAR institutes and SAUs must ensure providing skill based certificate training for entrepreneurship, and in addition to provide much needed backstopping services so critical for successful scaling of innovations.
+Convergence of technology and diversification of extension and other service systems are also critical for outscaling innovations. - The available innovations, including those that are farmer-led, must be assessed for needed validation, refinement and prioritization based on their commercialization potential.
+This should also entail identification of suitable partners for the successful ventures.
+Financing, risk management and incentives for outscaling innovation are necessary to encourage potential entrepreneurs. - An Innovation Platform would help accelerate scaling -out innovations and, therefore, an 'Agri-Innovation Board' is required to be established urgently in the Ministry of Agriculture and Farmers Welfare.
+This Board must be headed by an eminent agricultural scientist and its members be drawn from different Ministries, including Finance, Commerce and Industry. - To begin with, the Board should have a minimum of INR 1,000 crores for financing the activities to scale -out agricultural innovations.
+This could be from existing funding support for innovation (Start-up India, Atal Innovation Scheme), or a separate funding mechanism such as National Innovation Fund (NIF) initiated by the Council of Scientific and Industrial Research (CSIR). - Concerned ICAR institutes and SAUs must ensure providing skill based certificate training for entrepreneurship, and in addition to provide much needed backstopping services so critical for successful scaling of innovations.
 The manpower, so trained, can work as para-innovators or technical service providers.
-Also to link with the industry, NARS should build effective partnership with organizations such as Federation of Indian Chambers of Commerce and Industry (FICCI), the Associated Chambers of Commerce and Industry of India (ASSOCHAM), Confederation of Indian Industry (CII), etc. - Farmer Producer Organizations (FPOs), self-help groups, cooperatives, producer companies, etc., could effectively be involved for outscaling innovations.
-These organizations should have easy access to technology, financial services, including credit, and hand-holding from public organizations for promoting demand-driven innovations in the broader national interest. - Participation of private sector in R&D and upscaling and outscaling of innovations would need an enabling policy environment and access to public technology and funding resources.
-Role of private sector need to be expanded to non-conventional areas and the public-private partnership needs to be strengthened further.
+Also to link with the industry, ICAR would need to develop effective partnership with organizations such as Federation of Indian Chambers of Commerce and Industry (FICCI), the Associated Chambers of Commerce and Industry of India (ASSOCHAM), Confederation of Indian Industry (CII), etc. - Farmer Producer Organizations (FPOs), self-help groups, cooperatives, producer companies, etc., could effectively be involved for outscaling innovations.
+These organizations should have easy access to technology,

+- financial services, including credit, and hand-holding from public organizations for promoting demand-driven innovations in the broader national interest. - Participation of private sector in R&D and upscaling and outscaling of innovations needs an enabling policy environment and access to public technology and other resources.
 In order to facilitate this, the Government should move from "directive" to a "facilitation" role.
-This may require revisiting existing regulations in order to provide a "predictable and enabling" regulatory framework.
-Also, incentives and rewards to innovators need to be put in place to sustain their interest in outscaling as well as much needed technical backstopping.
+This may also require revisiting of existing regulations in order to provide a "predictable and enabling" regulatory framework.
+Also, incentives and rewards to innovators need to be put in place to sustain their interest in outscaling and much needed technical backstopping.